 God’s lament was directed at the priests who, interestingly enough, did not fail in their duties as such – they were still conducting public worship, they were still offering sacrifices.
 It was the attitude they approached it with and the standard they failed to uphold that caused God the greatest sadness – to the point where He wished they would stop altogether (Malachi 1:10).

 God was dishonoured by the service they rendered to Him.
 The priests of Malachi’s time were casual and could not care less about the service they gave to God in His house.
 They failed to uphold the standard and quality of public worship God requested and deserved.
-There was a laid back, lackadaisical approach to God’s service and their responsibility in public worship.
+There was a laid back, lackadaisical approach to the service of God and their responsibility in public worship.
 God called them out for this perfunctory, tired and could-not-care-less attitude that was demonstrated in their ministry.
 And the underlying cause was a lack of respect for God, a lack of desire to honour Him and an absence of fear for who He is.
 As a result, they looked down upon their ministry considering it a nuisance and a bother when it was an honour.

 But you say, What a weariness this is,’ and you snort at it, says the Lord of hosts.
 You bring what has been taken by violence or is lame or sick, and this you bring as your offering!
 Shall I accept that from your hand? says the Lord.

 They disrespected it by disregarding the rules and instructions surrounding His service and encouraging others to do likewise by their acceptance of unacceptable sacrifice, imperfect animals that God had clearly communicated He will not be pleased with.
-They turned a blind eye by their “I could not care less” or “not bothered” attitude.
-This casual approach and care less attitude towards their service to God and responsibility to His people, as those appointed by and representing God, were just symptoms of an inner malaise or condition – lack of honour and fear of God.
+They turned a blind eye by their, “I could not care less” or “not bothered” attitude.
+This casual approach and careless attitude towards their service to God and responsibility to His people, as those appointed by and representing God, were just symptoms of an inner malaise or condition – lack of honour and fear of God.